 Raise capital for your venture by registering an ICO.
 Let us guide you through the entire process from assessing your tokenomic model, creating smart contracts, legal document requirements, marketing and tax planning.

 Let us guide you through launching your STO and help you getting started with issuing security tokens backed by a real world assets.
 Digitize your business by using the blockchain to raise capital for your business.

 A cryptocurrency exchange has the toughest requirements from the VFA services regulated in Malta.
 When holding clients money, VFA’s and cryptographic keys the regulation takes great care of protecting users.
 Let us guide you through the complete registration of registering your cryptocurrency exchange.

 The VFA agent is central in conducting crypto and blockchain related business in Malta.
 The agent is the bridge between your business and the authorities.
 Our experience as VFA agent will guide you through the fit and proper tests, financial instruments tests and ensure your business remains compliant.

-Contact us via telephone or fill out the form below to discuss teh registration of your cryptocurrency exchange in Malta.
+Contact us via telephone or fill out the form below to discuss your blockchain and crypto needs.